Search

 Working out child support payments

-The amount of support differs from case to case and is determined by a number of factors, but it is principally determined by each parent’s income and the number of nights the child/ren spend in the care of each parent.
-A parent will need to care for the child/ren at least 35% of the time (five or more days a fortnight on average) to be eligible for a support payment.
+The amount of support differs from case to case and is determined by a number of factors, but it is principally determined by each parent’s income and the number of nights the child(ren) spend in the care of each parent.
+A parent will need to care for the child(ren) at least 35% of the time (five or more days a fortnight on average) to be eligible for a support payment.

 The formula used to work out payments is part of Australian law.
 You can read more about the steps involved in determining payments, and read about the different levels of care and different income brackets here.

 A child support lawyer can help you understand your rights and obligations, and help you negotiate fair child support arrangements.
 Child support agreements set out the amount, frequency and method of payment of child support payments.
 There are two types of child support agreements: limited and binding.
-While only binding child support agreements legally require both parents to obtain legal advice before signing, is a good idea to speak to a lawyer before creating any of these documents as they can have serious and long-term financial repercussions.
+While only binding child support agreements legally require both parents to obtain legal advice before signing, it is a good idea to speak to a lawyer before creating any of these documents as they can have serious and long-term financial repercussions.

 A limited agreement is generally a short-term agreement that does not require both parties to obtain legal advice (although it is usually a good idea to).